-Significant progress in semiconductor fabrication technology has propelled the design of new EPR spectrometers that are fully integrated into a single silicon microchip, socalled EPR-on-a-Chip (EPRoC) devices (Yalçin and Boero, 2008; Anders et al., 2012; Yang and Babakhani, 2015; Handwerker et al., 2016; Zhang and Niknejad, 2021).
-These EPRoC devices either integrate a conventional microwave bridge or variants of it in a single integrated circuit (Yang and Babakhani, 2015; Zhang and Niknejad, 2021) and use a fixed-frequency oscillator (Yalçin and Boero, 2008; Anders et al., 2012) or a voltage-controlled oscillator (VCO) (Handwerker et al., 2016) to detect the EPR signal.
-In the latter approach, a miniaturized coil with a diameter of a few hundred micrometers is embedded in a voltage-controllable LC oscillator to serve as both microwave source and EPR detector.
+Significant progress in semiconductor fabrication technology has propelled the design of new EPR spectrometers that are fully integrated into a single silicon microchip, so-called EPR-on-a-Chip (EPRoC) devices (Yalçin and Boero, 2008; Anders et al., 2012a).
+Such EPRoC devices use a voltage controlled oscillator (VCO) via an embedded, miniaturized coil with a diameter of a few hundred micrometers both as microwave source and EPR detector.
+(Yalçin and Boero, 2008; Anders et al., 2012; Yang and Babakhani, 2015; Handwerker et al., 2016; Zhang and Niknejad, 2021).
+These EPRoC devices either integrate a conventional microwave bridge or variants of it in a single integrated circuit (Yang and Babakhani, 2015; Zhang and Niknejad, 2021), use a fixed-frequency oscillator (Yalçin and Boero, 2008; Anders et al., 2012) or a voltage-controlled oscillator (VCO) (Handwerker et al., 2016) to detect the EPR signal.
+In the latter approach, a miniaturized coil with a diameter of a few hundred micrometers is embedded into a voltage-controllable LC oscillator to serve both as microwave source and EPR detector.
 The idea of using a VCO instead of a microwave bridge to excite and detect the nuclear magnetic resonance (NMR) signal was first proposed in 1950 (Pound and Knight, 1950).
-Importantly, this approach circumvents the classical trade-off between resonator Q and detection sensitivity (Hyde et al., 2010), enabling frequency-swept EPR over wide frequency ranges with near-constant sensitivity.
-This allows the use of permanent magnets for smaller, more affordable, battery-driven spectrometers, as recently demonstrated (Handwerker et al., 2016; Schlecker et al., 2017a, b; Anders and Lips, 2019).
-The magnetic field strengths of practical permanent magnets (< 1.5 T) limit the EPR excitation frequency to below 35 GHz, limiting the use of very highfrequency EPRoC detectors to research applications (Matheoud et al., 2018).
-In addition to allowing for the design of miniaturized, battery-driven "conventional" EPR spectrometers, EPRoC detectors can also easily be integrated into complex and application-specific sample environments, opening the door to numerous potential in situ and/or operando EPR applications from room temperature to cryogenic temperatures down to 4 K (Gualco et al., 2014).
+Importantly, this approach breakscircumvents the classical trade-off between the resonator Q and detection sensitivity (Hyde et al., 2010), enabling frequency-swept EPR over wide frequency ranges with near-constant sensitivity.
+This allows the use of permanent magnets for smaller, more affordable, battery-driven spectrometers, as recently demonstrated (Schlecker et al., 2017a, b; Anders and Lips, 2019).
+(Handwerker et al., 2016; Schlecker et al., 2017a, b; Anders and Lips, 2019).
+The magnetic field strengths of practical permanent magnets (<1.5 T) limit the EPR resonance frequency to below 35 GHz; however, EPRoC detectors are much easier to integrate excitation frequency to below 35 GHz, limiting the use of very high-frequency EPRoC detectors to research applications (Matheoud et al., 2018).
+In addition to allowing for the design of miniaturized, battery-driven "conventional" EPR spectrometers, EPRoC detectors can also easily be integrated into complex and application-specific sample environments, opening the door to numerous potential in situ and/or congrando EPR applications from room temperature to cryogenic temperatures down to 4 K (Gualco et al., 2014).